qihongl/learn-hippo/docs/learned_encoding/RESULTS.md

 placed null states, increasing duration to seven while preserving the semantic rule that the endpoint is the first state with all four features accumulated.
 The policy was not retrained.
 OOD stochastic reward was 0.982 ± 0.009, interval [0.978, 0.986], and endpoint selectivity was 0.986 ± 0.005.
-Thus the policy did not merely write at the fourth physical timestep; it generalized using the accumulated state available to the gate.
+Thus the policy did not merely encode at the fourth physical timestep; it generalized using the accumulated state available to the gate.

 ### Interpretation boundary

-This is positive evidence for computational feasibility in the simplified task: delayed prediction reward trained a discrete write gate to use a differentiable content-addressable memory selectively at semantic completion.
-The memory read is differentiable, but the discrete write action is trained with actor-critic rather than by ordinary backpropagation through a fractional memory update.
+This is positive evidence for computational feasibility in the simplified task: delayed prediction reward trained a discrete encoding gate to use a differentiable content-addressable memory selectively at semantic completion.
+Episodic retrieval is differentiable, but the discrete encoding action is trained with actor-critic rather than by ordinary backpropagation through a fractional memory update.

 The task was deliberately constructed so an exact partial-state memory competes